 Small efforts will pay off

-Although kittens can tolerate a wide variety of litter box situations, ensuring the best possible litter box setup will maximize the likelihood that your kitten develops good litter box habits.
+Although kittens can tolerate a wide variety of litter box situations, it will be easier to litter train a kitten if you have a good litter box setup.
 The habits that your kitten develops in these early months will carry forward for the rest of her life, so it’s important to proactively work to prevent problems from an early age.

 Get the best advice, tips and top tech for your beloved Pets